Bubble Symphony

-Bubble Symphony (バブルシンフォニー, Baburu Shinfonī), also known as Bubble Bobble II (バブルボブルII, Baburu Boburu II), is a 1994 platform video game developed by Taito for arcades.
+Bubble Symphony (バブルシンフォニー), also known as Bubble Bobble II (バブルボブルII), is a 1994 platform game developed and published by Taito for arcades.
 It is an installment in the Bubble Bobble series, and takes place after Parasol Stars.
 A home port of Bubble Symphony for the Sega Saturn was released in 1997.
 The game was followed by Bubble Memories in 1996.

 Story

 For this adventure, Bubblun and Bobblun, the familiar green and blue bubble dragons, are joined by girls Kululun (an amber dragon) and Cororon (a pink dragon), but they are stated to be the children of the Bub and Bob of Bubble Bobble.

 According to the intro, the four characters (as humans) inadvertently unleash Hyper Drunk, the final boss, while reading books.
 Hyper Drunk transforms the four into bubble dragons and banishes them to a new world.

 Cameos

 The game includes cameos by other Taito characters and settings from The NewZealand Story, Darius, Space Invaders, Arkanoid, Liquid Kids, KiKi KaiKai (including Cindy, known in the Japanese version as Sayo-chan and the English Pocky & Rocky games as Pocky), Yūyu no Quiz de Go!
 Go!, Pu·Li·Ru·La, and The Fairyland Story.